 - Taj Mahal, Agra

 - Fatehpur Sikri, Agra

 1. Red Fort, Delhi

-This gigantic red walled fort depicts the flourishing Mughal Reign in India.
+This gigantic red-walled fort depicts the flourishing Mughal Reign in India.
 A melange of Mughal, Hindu and Afghan architecture, this octagonal designed fort boasts historical magnificence of Shahjahanabad (now Old Delhi).
-Various fascinating architectural structures of the fort including Diwan-e-Aam, Diwan-e-Khas, Moti Masjid and Hayat Baksh Bagh will leave you spellbound.
-The fort adorned by beautiful floral works, double domes, intricate carvings, calligraphy works and art forms signify the art and culture of medieval Mughal period.
+Various fascinating architectural structures of the fort including Diwan-e-Aam, Diwan-e-Khas, Moti Masjid, and Hayat Baksh Bagh will leave you spellbound.
+The fort adorned by beautiful floral works, double domes, intricate carvings, calligraphy works, and art forms signify the art and culture of the medieval Mughal period.
 Pay a visit to get transported to the glorious era of the Mughal Emperors.

 Read Also: Elapsed Delhi Monument and The Rich History